Acapulco: Cuisine

 Acapulco's cuisine is very rich.
-The following are typical dishes from the region:

-Relleno is baked pork with a variety of vegetables and fruits such as potatoes, raisins, carrots and chiles.
+The following are typical dishes from the region: Relleno is baked pork with a variety of vegetables and fruits such as potatoes, raisins, carrots and chiles.
 It is eaten with bread called bolillo.
 Pozole is a soup with a salsa base (it can be white, red or green), hominy, meat that can be either pork or chicken and it is accompanied with antojitos (snacks) like tostadas, tacos and tamales.
 This dish is served as part of a weekly Thursday event in the city and the state, with many restaurants offering the meal with special entertainment, from bands to dancers to celebrity impersonators.

 Attractions

 Acapulco's main attraction is its nightlife, as it has been for many decades.
 Nightclubs change names and owners frequently.

 For example, Baby 'O has been open to the national and international public since 1976 and different celebrities have visited their installations such as Mexican singer Luis Miguel, Bono from U2 and Sylvester Stallone.
-Another nightclub is Palladium, located in the Escénica Avenue, the location gives the nightclub a beautiful view of the Santa Lucia Bay at night.
+Another nightclub is Palladium, located in the Escénica Avenue, the location gives the nightclub a view of the Santa Lucia Bay at night.
 Various DJs have had performances in Palladium among them DVBBS, Tom Swoon, Nervo and Junkie KID.

 Informal lobby or poolside cocktail bars often offer free live entertainment.
 In addition, there is the beach bar zone, where younger crowds go.
 These are located along the Costera road, face the ocean and feature techno or alternative rock.
 Most are concentrated between the Fiesta Americana and Continental Plaza hotels.
 These places tend to open earlier and have more informal dress.
 There is a bungee jump in this area as well.

 Another attraction at Acapulco is the La Quebrada Cliff Divers.
 The tradition started in the 1930s when young men casually competed against each other to see who could dive from the highest point into the sea below.
 Eventually, locals began to ask for tips for those coming to see the men dive.
 Today the divers are professionals, diving from heights of 40 m into an inlet that is only 7 m wide and 4 m deep, after praying first at a shrine to the Virgin of Guadalupe.
 On the evening before December 12, the feast day of this Virgin, freestyle cliff divers jump into the sea to honor her.
 Dives range from the simple to the complicated and end with the "Ocean of Fire" when the sea is lit with gasoline, making a circle of flames which the diver aims for.
 The spectacle can be seen from a public area which charges a small fee or from the Hotel Plaza Las Glorias/El Mirador from its bar or restaurant terrace.